FLEA CONTROL SERVICE

 - Cut areas of tall grass and remove leaf litter from under trees and plants.

-Read our Do-It-Yourself Flea Control for more things you can do.
+Read our Help Us Help You Control Fleas for more things you can do.